Home > Europe Long Stay Visa Requirements > Applying for a Long-Stay Visa for France (2026)

 If you want to start a new business in France, it is possible.
 However, you will need to prove the economic viability of your business and the work that you do.

-Some professions in France are regulated, so if you are planning to start a business or be self-employed in France, make sure you check that you're able to go about that.
+Some professions in France are regulated, so if you are planning to start a business or be self-employed in France, make sure you check that there isn't any special licensing you need.

 If the information here applies to you, you might be eligible to apply for an entrepreneur/profession libérale visa.